fid2445/Project-2/README.md

 Data: https://www.kaggle.com/datasets/victorsoeiro/netflix-tv-shows-and-movies
 Our data comes from the kaggle website and we start with fifteen features to analyze.
 Data Dictionary (only of the columns we use):
-Type: Show or Movie
+Type: Show or Movie.
-Release Year = The release year
+Release Year: The release year.
-Runtime: Length of the film in minutes
+Runtime: Length of the film in minutes.
-Genres: The genre the film belongs to
+Genres: The genre the film belongs to.
-IMDB Score: Score on IMDB
+IMDB Score: Score on IMDB.
-IMDB Votes: Votes on IMDB
+IMDB Votes: Votes on IMDB.
-TMDB Popularity on TMDB
+TMDB Popularity on TMDB.
-TMDB Score: Score on TMDB
+TMDB Score: Score on TMDB.

 Methods
 I started by checking the shape (5806,15) of the data set and checked for missing values.
 I checked for duplicates then began dropping columns with useless information.